 The most notable feature of this year’s issue is the increased number of databases that exploit RNA-seq data, using them for such diverse tasks as mapping transcription start sites (1), analysing gene co-expression data (2,3), and cataloguing chimeric transcripts (4).
 Co-expression data are naturally focused principally on model organisms, but the move away from microarray-based data sets allows a more objective sampling of transcripts that encompass newly discovered genes.
 RNA-seq data, cheaply obtained, also offer a convenient way to obtain valuable comparative information on non-model organisms.
 The non-human primate reference transcriptome resource [NHPRTR, (5)], for example, takes in relatives out to lemurs, enabling study of what is shared or distinct between us and our distant cousins.
 Similarly, DataBase of Apicomplexa Transcriptomes [DB-AT, formerly Full-Malaria, (6)] now includes RNA-Seq data for 14 species, shedding light on lesser known species with the context from the better studied apicomplexan parasites like Plasmodium falciparum.

 Among the nucleic acid sequence databases, the major new entry is RNAcentral (http://rnacentral.org), an international community portal to various databases on noncoding RNA (7).
 This new web site collects the data from (and provides links to) 10 major ncRNA databases, including ENA, Rfam, RefSeq, tmRNA Website, and lncRNAdb, updates on which are presented as separate papers in this issue.
 The growing interest in lncRNAs led to the inclusion, in addition to an update on lncRNAdb (8), of four other lncRNA-related databases: LncRNA2Target, lncRNASNP, LNCipedia, and LncRNAWiki.
-The latter two are structured as wiki, attempting to encourage community annotation, as advocated in the 2012 NAR editorial by Finn and colleagues (9).
+The latter two are structured as wikis, attempting to encourage community annotation, as advocated in the 2012 NAR editorial by Finn and colleagues (9).

 The protein database section includes two thought-provoking papers describing the recent changes and a new vision of the UniProt and InterPro databases (10,11).
 The InterPro article is an interesting narrative of attempts to efficiently deal with data that are challenging not only in quantity but also in heterogeneity (deriving from carefully curated to fully automatic sources), as well as reporting on a valuable domain architecture-based search tool.
 They are accompanied by regular updates on protein domain databases, such as CDD, SMART and SUPERFAMILY (12-14), and protein family/orthology databases, such as Inparanoid, OMA, OrthoDB, COG, and MBGD (15-19).
 While most of these databases have been featured in the NAR Database Issue in recent years, the COG database (18) received its first update since 2003.
 The new version of COGs (whose description shares an author with this editorial) expands its coverage to 711 bacterial and archaeal genomes and provides improved annotations for more than 500 protein families (18).
 For two other databases in this issue, the tmRNA website and Islander (20,21), previous descriptions have been published in 2004.